zhougroup/IDAC/README.md

 The pytorch implementation is based on pytorch>=1.8.0, which is easier to use compared to tensorflow version, since the tensorflow code is old and based on tensorflow==1.4.

+IDAC 'Gauss' pytorch version has been well implemented and even have better performance than the results reported.
+IDAC 'Semi-Implciit' pytorch version is still under implementation and tunning.

 ### Quick Start
 To run the experiment, just use run_idac.py file, for example,